russhwolf/multiplatform-hello/README.md

 ## Known issues

-- The `iosTest` task in `shared-mobile` is currently commented-out due to build errors.
 - The IDE doesn't recognize that `:shared` is on the `:server` classpath.
-- The IDE has trouble recognizing the generated `R` class in the `:android` module.
+See https://youtrack.jetbrains.com/issue/KT-29082